Get a demo

 Challenge #1

-Design freedom means empowering editors with a full-scale modular CMS mixing content marketing and shop capabilities.
-Most popular ecommerce platforms don’t enable full freedom, limiting brands’ growth and flexibility.
+Creative freedom means giving editors the ability to control and customize the front end through a full-scale modular CMS combining content marketing and online shopping.
+Most popular ecommerce platforms don't give brands that freedom, limiting their growth.

 Why brands migrate to Centra

-You can build a headless store on top of a monolithic commerce platform but you’ll miss out on the tooling that made you choose the platform in the first place.
-At the same time, you will also lose most of the benefits generally associated with headless like low price and minimal developer support.
-You will basically end up paying as much or more than a true headless ecommerce setup – while not getting all the benefits.
+You could set up a headless store on top of a monolithic commerce platform but you’ll miss out on the functionality that led you to pick that platform initially.
+On the other hand, you'll also lose the advantages of a headless system like low costs and little developer support.
+So, you could end up paying as much or more but getting fewer benefits.

-Fully headless, composable and API-first architecture offers some performance and growth benefits that are impossible to achieve with a monolithic platform like Shopify Plus or Magento.
+By adopting a fully headless, modular, and API-first architecture, you can achieve performance and scalability benefits that are unattainable with monolithic platforms like Shopify Plus or Magento 2.

-Centra’s API-first approach caters to the needs of ambitious fashion brands.
-Many of Centra’s clients choose to work with a headless CMS as part of their front-end stack for a perfect mix of content marketing and advanced shop functionalities.
-The platform’s API coverage allows brands to elevate their front-end experiences without having to worry about the restrictions commonly associated with popular monolithic ecommerce platforms.
+Centra's API-first approach is designed to meet the demands of modern fashion and lifestyle brands.
+Centra's clients opt for a headless CMS as part of their front-end architecture, creating an ideal combination of content marketing and sophisticated shopping features.
+The extensive API coverage of the platform enables brands to enhance their front-end experiences, free from the limitations often related to well-known monolithic ecommerce platforms.

 Challenge #2